CAPRDZV/CapsNet-for-Graphics-Rendering-Optimization/README.md

 # CapsNet-for-Graphics-Rendering-Optimization

 I'm putting this out now looking for collaborators, since my skill with Tensorflow and Keras is very limited and this will take me eons otherwise.
-I would like to use Vulkan and JuliaGPU for this.
+I am building in Vulkan and JuliaGPU

 Basically, [Capsule Networks](https://hackernoon.com/what-is-a-capsnet-or-capsule-network-2bfbe48769cc) are neural networks that are better generalized for encoding matrix operations, whereas the traditional kind work in scalars.